 Pen and Ink Drawing: A Simple Guide by Alphonso Dunn

 Gesture Drawing Video Demonstrations

 The 7 Ls Of Gesture Drawing by Alphonso Dunn.
 Alphonso Dunn focuses on pen and ink and has a beautifully relaxed style with his gesture drawing.
-In this video he provides some general tips for gesture drawing.
+In this video, he provides some general tips for gesture drawing.

 Timed model drawing with Glenn Vilppu.
 Glenn Vilppu is a master artist and teacher.
 In this video you get to look over his shoulder as he does timed gesture drawing.

 Timed model drawing with Steve Huston.
 Steve Huston is another master artist and teacher.
 If you are not familiar with his paintings, I strongly recommend you check them out.
 What I find interesting is the difference in style between Steve Huston and Glenn Vilppu.
-They both have a remarkable confidence, yet work in completely different ways.
+They both have remarkable confidence yet work in completely different ways.

 Gesture Drawing Poses – Free Reference Videos

 Daily Life Drawing by New Masters Academy.
 New Masters Academy has a number of these free pose videos which are very high-quality.

 Draw This.
 This Youtube channel is purely dedicated to providing live videos of pose sessions.
 There seems to be a new pose video added each week.